Vishanth96/Real-Time-Network-Attack-Detection-Using-Hybrid-Machine-Learning-Models/README.md

 2. **Correcting Data Types**: Ensure that each feature is of the correct data type (e.g., integers, floats, strings) to avoid errors during analysis.
 3. **Outlier Detection and Treatment**: Identify outliers that may skew the results and decide whether to remove or transform them.

+# More steps will be added soon.

+# Machine Learning Models
+Various machine learning models have been employed to classify network traffic and detect attacks.
+These models include:

+**BiGRU (Bidirectional Gated Recurrent Units)** **BiLSTM (Bidirectional Long Short-Term Memory)** **Hybrid CNN-BiGRU (Convolutional Neural Network combined with BiGRU)** **Hybrid CNN-BiLSTM (Convolutional Neural Network combined with BiLSTM)** **Random Forest (Ensemble learning method)**

+Each model has been trained and evaluated using the preprocessed dataset to determine its effectiveness in detecting different types of network attacks.

+# Results
+The models are evaluated based on metrics such as accuracy, precision, recall, and F1-score.
+The performance of each model is compared to identify the most effective approach for real-time network attack detection.

 # How to Run the Code
 1. **Set up Google Colab**: Ensure that you have access to Google Colab and a Google Drive account.
 2. **Upload the Dataset**: Place the RT_IOT2022.csv dataset file in your Google Drive.